tow02/XSS-Demo/README.md

 ## Conclusion

 In conslusion, using `sanitize` function to render html is the safest way to do so.
 The reason is because `sanitize` function will remove all tags and attributes of `HTML` that are unsafe.
-However, using `sanitize` function for sanitizing input string from the user does not guarantee that the result of rendering `HTML` will be in the right format.
+However, using `sanitize` function for sanitizing input string from the user does not guarantee that the result of rendered `HTML` will be in the right format.
 The output can contain unescaped characters such as `<`, `>`, or `&`.